-According to the American Association of Poison Control Centers, not all black widow bites are venomous.
-This is because the spider chooses when to inject venom and how much, if it does at all.
+Firstly, only the females will bite.
+In addition, venom is precious to a spider.
+The spider will choose when to inject venom and how much, if at all.
 The black widow saves its venom for when it feels its life is in danger.

 - rash or itching

 - strong muscle cramps in the stomach, shoulders, and back

 - intense chest pain and tightness